mokny/APIRequest/README.md

 # APIRequest
-iOS Swift APIRequest Class.
+iOS Swift / Xcode APIRequest Class.
 This class uses the native URLSession to handle API-Requests asynchronous, non blocking.
 It sends parameters via POST to the server and receive a JSON Array of data mapped to a Dictionary.

 ## Installation
 Add the APIRequest.swift file to your project and upload the json.php to some webserver that is reachable via the internet.